Refresh

 • Some SaaS products require you to create a user ID, and Mailspring is one of those.
 Otherwise, you won't be able to use the app.

-• While it is highly recommended by Linux users, its efficiency for Windows can be questioned since it does not support Microsoft Exchange natively.
+• While it is highly recommended by Linux users, its efficiency for Windows can be questioned since it does not support Microsoft Exchange.

-• Also, Mailspring does not have a built-in address book for contact management.
+• Also, Mailspring does not have an address book.

 Pricing

-The basic version with many handy features is available for free.
-The Pro version with additional insights, detailed contact profiles, link tracking, and advanced productivity features is available through a paid subscription.
+The basic version with many handy features is free.
+The Pro version with additional insights, detailed contact profiles, link tracking, and much more costs $8 per month.

 Loop